- What is My Account?

 When you're planning the best vacation of your life, you should have nothing to think about except having a good time.
 But the unexpected CAN happen, so we encourage every Azamara guest to purchase travel protection.
 The Cruisecare travel protection program can help protect your vacation investment and give you some peace of mind by providing the following benefits:

-CRUISECARE CANCELLATION PENALTY WAIVER PROGRAM, provided by Azamara Club Cruises
+CRUISECARE CANCELLATION PENALTY WAIVER PROGRAM1, non-insurance features provided by Azamara Club Cruises

 - Cancel your trip for ANY reason and receive a credit for a future cruise valued at 75% of the penalty amount

-- Reimbursement up to 100% of trip cost if you must cancel or interrupt your cruise because you're sick or hurt, there's a death in the family, or one of CruiseCare's other specified reasons
+- Reimbursement up to 100% of trip cost if you must cancel your cruise because you're sick or hurt, there's a death in the family, or one of CruiseCare's other specified reasons

 - Trip Delay: Reimbursement up to $500 for catch-up expenses like meals and hotel if you are delayed getting to or from your trip